AphelionWasTaken/PySN/README.md

 Known Bugs
 ============
 Keep your eye on the Issues page for anything not listed here.
 - Sometimes the Download All button just doesn't download all of the updates.
 Not sure why, as it should iterate through all of the buttons in the array.
+Pretty sure it's a threading issue.
 Just double check that it didn't miss anything if you use this feature.
-- If you manage to keep a partially downloaded file (i.e. by closing PySN in the middle of a download), it will show up as "already owned" when you search for it again.
-I just need to run a hash or size check when the search runs to fix this.

 Contributors
 ============